-To maintain currency an individual must act as AFDD at least once every two years.
+- To maintain currency an individual must act as AFDD at least once every two years.
 AFDD accreditation is considered lapsed if the minimum currency requirements stated above have not been met.
-In this case the AFDD will need to re-apply for accreditation as detailed above.
+In this case the AFDD will need to re-apply for accreditation as detailed above. - C29 Tier 1 FDD currency can be used to maintain AFDD currency.